manticoresoftware/manticoresearch-php/docs/searchresults.md

    // do something with $hit
 }
 ```
-To get the count of the documents in the response you can either use `count()` function or  object's `count()` method.
+To obtain the count of documents in the response, you can use either the `count()` function or the object's `count()` method.

-Iterating the result set object will provide a `ResultHit` object containing a matched document.
+Iterating through the result set object provides a `ResultHit` object containing a matched document.

-The ResultSet object also provides information about the query:
+The ResultSet object also offers information about the query:

 Total search matches: